iqtree/iqtree.github.io/doc/Advanced-Tutorial.md

 -----------------------
 <div class="hline"></div>

-Starting with version 1.5.0, IQ-TREE supports constrained tree search via `-g` option, so that the resulting tree must obey a constraint tree topology.
+IQ-TREE supports constrained tree search via `-g` option, so that the resulting tree must obey a constraint tree topology.
 The constraint tree can be multifurcating and need not to contain all species.
 To illustrate, let's return to the [first running example](Tutorial#first-running-example), where we want to force Human grouping with Seal whereas Cow with Whale.
 If you use the following constraint tree (NEWICK format):

     ((Human,Seal),(Cow,Whale));

 Save this to a file `example.constr0` and run:

-    iqtree -s example.phy -m TIM2+I+G -g example.constr0 -pre example.constr0
+    iqtree -s example.phy -m TIM2+I+G -g example.constr0 --prefix example.constr0
+    # for version 1.x change --prefix to -pre

 (We use a prefix in order not to overwrite output files of the previous run).
 The resulting part of the tree extracted from `example.constr0.iqtree` looks exactly like a normal unconstrained tree search: